Sony A7R III vs RX10 IV

-The Sony Alpha A7R III and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and September 2017.
+The Sony Alpha A7R III and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were officially introduced, respectively, in October 2017 and September 2017.
 The A7R III is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
-The cameras are based on a full frame (A7R III) and an one-inch sensor.
-The A7R III has a resolution of 42.2 megapixel, whereas the RX10 IV provides 20 MP.
+The cameras are based on a full frame (A7R III) and an one-inch (RX10 IV) sensor.
+The A7R III has a resolution of 42.2 megapixels, whereas the RX10 IV provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is somewhat larger (3 percent) than the Sony A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens built in, whereas the A7R III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7R III and their specifications in the Sony FE Lens Catalog.

 Concerning battery life, the A7R III gets 650 shots out of its NP-FZ100 battery, while the RX10 IV can take 400 images on a single charge of its NP-FW50 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.